 Langford real estate guide & listings for sale

-Langford is good for those who need quiet surroundings, as the streets are usually reasonably peaceful - however some areas can be quite loud, especially around Trans-Canada Highway or the railway line.
+Langford is reasonably good for those who need a quiet atmosphere, as there are generally low levels of noise from traffic - however some parts can be quite loud, especially close to Trans-Canada Highway or the railway line.

 Driving is a great transportation option in Langford.
-It is a rather short drive to the nearest highway, such as Trans-Canada Highway, from anywhere in this part of the Victoria metropolitan area, and it is very convenient to access a parking spot.
-In contrast, travelling by public transit is challenging in Langford.
-Nonetheless, there are about 30 bus lines crossing the city, and it is very easy to reach a nearby bus stop from most homes.
-Langford is not very suitable for those who travel by foot as carrying out daily needs is challenging.
+It is very easy to find a place to park, and it is a reasonably short drive to the closest highway, such as Trans-Canada Highway, from any home in this city.
+In contrast, the public transit service in Langford is not very frequent.
+Thankfully, the city is linked by about 30 bus lines, and it is very easy to get to a nearby bus stop from most properties.
+Langford is not very well-suited for walking as running daily errands is difficult.

 In Langford, roughly 40% of buildings are single detached homes, whereas the remainder are mainly small apartment buildings, duplexes, and townhouses.
 This city has a good variety of housing size options, ranging from lofts to four or more bedrooms.
 Roughly 70% of the population of this city own their home whereas renters make up the remainder.
 The homes in this city are very new, because most of its buildings were built after the year 2000, while the majority of the remaining buildings were constructed in the 1960s and the 1990s.

 Some, but not all, home buyers in Langford will reside within walking distance of one of about 20 grocery stores.
 A limited number of restaurants and coffee shops can be found as well.
 In terms of education, in this city, parents and their children will commonly be able to access primary schools by walking.
 However, high schools are not especially numerous and therefore not always within walking distance.
 Residents have the choice between public and private schools at both the primary and secondary school level.